 - The accusing party is attempting to demolish the defendant’s reputation, status, relationships and/or career.

-- Defendant can prove that he/she were not online or did not access their accounts at the time the alleged solicitation occurred.
+- Defendant can prove that he/she were not online or did not access their accounts at the time the alleged online sexual solicitation of a minor occurred.

 - Defendant was under the impression that the juvenile was of legal age or older because the minor lied about their age.
 The age at which a person is no longer a juvenile in the state of Maryland is 18 years of age.

-The discovery and charge of online solicitation may lead to multiple other sex offense charges such as possession of child pornography and/or indecent exposure of a minor.
+The discovery and charge of online sexual solicitation of a minor may lead to multiple other sex offense charges such as possession of child pornography and/or indecent exposure of a minor.

 If you need a Maryland Online Sexual Solicitation Minor Lawyer to help you with your Online Sexual Solicitation Minor case in Maryland, call us at 888-437-7747.
 Our Maryland Online Sexual Solicitation Minor Attorneys can help you.
-C
+Our online sexual solicitation of a minor defense lawyers regularly defend clients in Virginia & Maryland.